 During our four night trip to Prague, we never took any transportation except a private car hire to and from the airport.
 Yes, Sunny friends, we walked every where and loved it.

 Prague is known for cheap beer and beautiful scenery.
-Because of its ‘party’ atmosphere, it has become popular for European stag-do’s.
+Because of its ‘party’ atmosphere and the in-demand prague escorts, it has become popular for European stag-do’s.
 Since we are more relaxed foodie travellers, we didn’t want to be in the heart of those types festivities.
 We like to chill and slowly enjoy the sights while on holiday.
 The Mala Strana area is perfect for this.
 It’s also within minutes of the Prague Castle, the top attraction for tourists who visit Prague.
 Luckily, one of Mr Sunny’s mates gave us this tip about neighborhoods before we booked our holiday.